Skip to main content

 A key element is whether the cells look mature (like normal blood cells) or immature (lacking features of normal blood cells).
 The most immature cells are called myeloblasts (or blasts).

 The percentage of blasts in the bone marrow or blood is particularly important.
 Having at least 20% blasts in the marrow or blood is generally required for a diagnosis of AML.
-(In normal bone marrow, the blast count is 5% or less, while the blood usually doesn't contain any blasts.)
-AML can also be diagnosed if the blasts are found (using another test) to have a chromosome change that occurs only in a specific type of AML, even if the blast percentage doesn’t reach 20%.
+(In normal bone marrow, the blast count is 5% or less, and the blood usually doesn't contain any blasts.)
+AML can also be diagnosed if another lab test shows that the blasts have a chromosome change that occurs only in a specific type of AML, even if the blast percentage doesn’t reach 20%.

 Cytochemistry